otr-ebla/phd-dqn-lectures/README.md

 # Deep Q-Learning (DQN) Lecture
 PhD Course - December 10-11

 This repository contains the code and resources for the lecture on Deep Reinforcement Learning.
-We will explore how to solve the CartPole environment using Deep Q-Networks (DQN).
+We will explore how to solve the CartPole and Lunar Lander Gymnasium environments using Deep Q-Networks (DQN), harcoded from scratch, using mainly Pytorch for the ML framework.

 ## Repository Structure
 - `naive_q_learning.py`: A simple Tabular Q-Learning implementation.
 We use this as a baseline to understand the limits of discretization.